For questions or more information, email us at NRH@bncpools.com or find the location nearest you.

 Stabilizer Rails

 The stabilizer rails are used at the top of the pool to make the wall rigid.
 They also hold the liner onto the top of the pool by squeezing the coping strips on overlap liners or the v-bead of the unibead liners.
-Some companies use non interlocking rails which allow movement in the wall and therefore less stability.
-All of the pools from Bonnie and Clyde’s use interlocking rails for a complete stabilizer ring all the way around the pool.
-These rails come in galvanized steel or aluminum.
+These rails come in galvanized steel, aluminum, or full Resin.
+Most of the pools from Bonnie and Clyde’s use metal interlocking rails for a complete stabilizer ring all the way around the pool.
+The Pandora pool uses resin rails that lock into the upright to help unify the resin structure.

 Foot cover